schose/splunk_rest_case/README.md

         C --last_check_restart_bundle_result--> A
 ```

-We are sending a post to /services/cluster/manager/control/default/validate_bundle and get back `checksum` if there is a new cluser bundle.
-Now we are checking against `/services/cluster/manager/info` endpoint and check if the bundle is valid `last_validated_bundle.checksum` and there had been a dry_run `last_dry_run_bundle.checksum`.
+We send a POST request to `/services/cluster/manager/control/default/validate_bundle` and receive a `checksum` if a new cluster bundle is available.
+We then compare this against the `/services/cluster/manager/info` endpoint by checking whether the bundle has already been validated (`last_validated_bundle.checksum`) and whether a dry run has been performed (`last_dry_run_bundle.checksum`).

-When know that we have to restart the cluster, as we change e.g. homePath for an existing index we see that `last_check_restart_bundle_result` changes over time.
-In lab conditions this are a few seconds, but this should not happen.
+When we know that a cluster restart is required — for example, when changing the `homePath` of an existing index — we observe that the `last_check_restart_bundle_result` value changes over time.
+In lab environments, this process only takes a few seconds, but we are uncertain how it behaves across various production environments.

 ## steps to reproduce

+These steps create a Splunk index cluster in a containerized environment, then create an index and modify its settings in a way that requires a restart of the cluster peers.

 ### start aws instance as a container host ##